-Join Jane Barratt for an in-depth discussion in this video Cash and equivalents, part of Personal Investing Basics.
+Join Jane Barratt for an in-depth discussion in this video Cash and equivalents, part of Managing Your Personal Investments.

 - You know that expression, "It's like money in the bank"?…It's an expression of surety, of guarantee,…a sure thing.…As a reference to safety, the expression works well.…Money in the bank is very safe.…Even if your bank gets robbed or goes bust,…in the U.S., the government will guarantee…your deposits up to 250,000 dollars.…That's a lot of safety.…But what about using bank accounts…as a way to invest?…I'll cut to the chase and tell you straight out…that money held in bank accounts…is a terrible investment idea.…Between fees and low interest rates,…keeping money in the bank is a great way…to not make money.…